-The Company's products are sold and divided among two reportable segments, as defined by Statement of Financial Accounting Standards ("SFAS") No. 131, Disclosures about Segments of an Enterprise and Related Information ("SFAS No. 131"), to reflect the Company's strategic goals.
+The Company's products are sold and divided among two reportable segments to reflect the Company's strategic goals.
 Operating segments are defined as components of an enterprise from which separate financial information is available that is evaluated regularly by the Chief Operating Decision Maker ("CODM") in deciding how to allocate resources and in assessing performance.
 The Company's CODM is the Chief Executive Officer, who reviews the revenue and gross margin results for each of these segments in order to make resource allocation decisions, including the focus of research and development, or R&D, activities and assessing performance.
 The Company's reportable segments are business units that offer different products and services and are managed separately.